 - Painful and overwhelming emotions or feelings of numbness

-Pia Mellody has defined the following five core issues of codependency.
+Pia Mellody has defined the following five core issues of codependency, which will be delved into in a safe and supportive relationship rehab environment:

 Self–esteem Issues:

-Self-esteem comes from the ability to value the self from the deep knowledge of one’s inherent worth.
+Self-esteem comes from the ability to value one’s self from the deep knowledge of your inherent worth.
 Struggling with self-esteem results in a relational style of going one-up (better-than) or one-down (less-than) in relationships with others.

 Boundary Issues:

 Boundaries exist to facilitate intimacy in relationships.
-Struggling with boundaries can look like being boundary-less (too vulnerable or victimized) or being walled off (invulnerable) or bouncing back and forth between the two extremes.
+Struggling with boundaries can look like being boundary-less (too vulnerable or victimised) or being walled off (invulnerable) or bouncing back and forth between the two extremes.

 Reality Issues: